The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 ## Phase Transitions and Downtime

-There are situations where boss phase transitions can result in eventually having both primal gems and demi-summons available.
+There are situations where boss phase transitions can result in eventually having both primal gems and demi-primals available.
 In this scenario, we follow this decision making flowchart:

-*Will I lose a use of a demi-summon by delaying?*
+*Will I lose a use of a demi-primal by delaying?*

 **Yes:** Do not delay demi-primal.
 **No:** Use primals and demi-primal.